GunjanGupt/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
-Project assignment for Getting and Cleaning Data Course

-# Getting and Cleaning Data Course Project

 The files in this folder provide a solution for the Coursera "Getting And Cleaning Data" course project.
 The course project works with the "Human Activity Recognition Using Smartphones Dataset" from the UCI Machine Learning Repository.
 A description of the dataset can be found at [http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The dataset can be downloaded at [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).